thake/logminer-kafka-connect/Readme.md

   - `table.whitelist`
     Tables that should be monitored, separated by ','.
 Tables have to be specified with schema.
-Table names are case sensitive (e.g. if your table name is an unquoted identifier, you'll need to specify it in all caps).
+Table names are case-sensitive (e.g. if your table name is an unquoted identifier, you'll need to specify it in all caps).
     You can also just specify a schema to indicate that all tables within that schema should be monitored.
 Examples:
     'MY\_USER.TABLE, OTHER\_SCHEMA'.